 Clare Crossman began writing in the theatre in the North of England where she wrote and directed for youth, community, and Theatre in Education for Prism Arts and the Dukes Playhouse, Lancaster.

 Growing up in north Cumbria, she returned to live there in 1989 after the early death of her father.
 The wildness and beauty of the north Pennine Landscape where she walked gave her space, silence and time to write and finish the poems she had kept in notebooks.
 She became a member of The New Lake Poets in Keswick.
 Clare lived with her husband, Iain Mcphee, in Cambridgeshire since 2000.

-In 1996 her pamphlet Landscapes won the Redbeck competition.

-Since then she has published four collections of poetry and a CD, Fen Song: A Ballad of the Fen, with singer-songwriter Penni McLaren Walker.
-This was toured with Creative Arts East.
+In 1996 her pamphlet Landscapes won the Redbeck competition and she published five collections of poetry and a CD, Fen Song: A Ballad of the Fen, with singer-songwriter Penni McLaren Walker, which was toured with Creative Arts East.
 Her poems have been widely anthologised.
 Her latest collection, published after her death, is The Mulberry Tree.

-Recently the illustrator Victor M Ibanez produced a series of 10 prints in response to a sequence of poems about climate change, which you can see in Clare's first rwo posts for ClimateCultures.
-She was involved in conserving a local woodland for the last 18 years.
-Belief in the essential importance of the natural world is part of her life as a person and a writer.
+Illustrator Victor M Ibanez produced a series of 10 prints in response to a sequence of Clare's poems about climate change, which you can see in Clare's first rwo posts for ClimateCultures.
+She was involved in conserving a local woodland for many years, and her belief in the essential importance of the natural world is part of her life as a person and a writer.